JonatanLindh/kandidat/text/rapport/rapport.typ

 To indicate that a star has been selected, the star's location in space is highlighted, together with a distance measured in "Light years" (LYs).
 This can be seen in the center of @galaxy-map-img.
 In addition, the coordinates and unique seed of the star is displayed in the bottom-right corner.

 === Navigation #text(red)[Jacob klar] <galaxy-map-navigation-ref>
-Two distinct modes of transportation have been implemented for navigating the galaxy map.
+Two modes of transportation were been implemented for navigating the Galaxy Map.

 1. Manual movement: The player can freely move around using the same player controls introduced in @player-controls-ref.
 2. Fast travel: Once a star is selected, press the "->"-button in the bottom-right of @galaxy-map-img.
 This moves the player rapidly towards it, stopping a short distance away.

 To explore the solar systems themselves, the "Explore"-button in the bottom-right of @galaxy-map-img, can be used to enter the star/solar system currently selected.
 When pressed, a solar system is generated based on the selected star's seed and transitions the player into it.
 This system exists in a separate scene from the Galaxy Map.

-/// även nämna hur när man går iväg från planeter inne i solsystem så går man ut o tillbaks till galaxy map?
-/// samt navigeringen (bara flyg atm) runt planeterna i solsystemen.

 === Seed #text(red)[Jacob klar]<seed-ref>
 The galaxy utilizes a unique "Galaxy Seed", the same used in @infinite-galaxy-ref, to deterministically generate the placement of stars.
 With the implementation of explorable solar systems, a need arose to generate new seeds for each system.
 Were they to utilize the same seed, all solar systems would be identical.